 Often, people with lung cancer aren't diagnosed until they have symptoms such as a new, lingering cough, coughing up blood, unintentional weight loss, or chest pain.
 By that point, the cancer is usually advanced.

-The American Lung Association says lung cancer patients have an 88 percent survival rate when the disease is caught early and treated.
+According to the American Lung Association, lung cancer has an 88 percent survival rate when caught early and treated.

 Proper sleep allows your body to repair and regrow tissue, build bone and muscle, and strengthen your immune system.